linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 The rise of intangible investment may help explain the results for the top and bottom quintiles.
 Firms with high ROICs, sometimes called "superstar" firms, have been the most aggressive in investing in intangible assets.
 Including internal investments in intangibles would lower the ROICs for many of these companies.

-Exhibit 10 shows the distribution of economic profit for companies in the Russell 3000.<sup>39</sup> Here we broke the universe into deciles for each year from 2017 to 2021.
+Exhibit 10 shows the distribution of economic profit for companies in the Russell 3000.$^{39}$ Here we broke the universe into deciles for each year from 2017 to 2021.
 We calculated the sum of economic profit for all of the companies in each decile and adjusted the totals for inflation.
 We then took the average of those sums over the five years.

 The tails are heavy as they are with the distribution of ROICs.
-The top decile of companies created  \$675 billion of economic profit, the bottom decile destroyed\$ 220 billion of value, and the middle 80 percent contributed only \$70 billion of economic profit.
+The top decile of companies created \$675 billion of economic profit, the bottom decile destroyed \$220 billion of value, and the middle 80 percent contributed only \$70 billion of economic profit.
 Apple, Microsoft, and Alphabet combined produced \$120 billion of economic profit, or about one-fifth of the total amount, during this period.

 Exhibit 10: Distribution of Economic Profit for the Russell 3000, 2017-2021
 ![](https://cdn-mineru.openxlab.org.cn/result/2025-11-29/9d516627-9c12-4ef1-a18f-5737ef8dc1cb/2df12ee642da50accfab8285472f5957c4fed6963c812b05ea58c13ebfbbdace.jpg)
 Source: FactSet and Counterpoint Global.
 Note: Russell 3000 excluding financials and real estate.

 The percentage of companies losing money is substantially higher today than it was in 1990.
 Companies can be unprofitable because their costs are greater than their sales.
 Companies can also lose money as the result of substantial intangible investments that will pay off handsomely.
-These companies may have poor ROICs before adjusting for intangible investments but look substantially better after properly reckoning for them.[40]
+These companies may have poor ROICs before adjusting for intangible investments but look substantially better after properly reckoning for them.$^{40}$

 # Dealing With Intangible Investments